Intensive Treatment Service (ITS)

 The Intensive Treatment Service is a hospital based service that provides inpatient assessment, treatment and/or stabilization to youth ages 12 -17 years with persistent and serious Mental Health Disorders.

-Adolescents ages 12 to 17 years from Manitoba and the North.
+Adolescents ages 12 to 17 years from Manitoba.

 This service is reserved for referrals internal to the Child & Adolescent Mental Health Service.
 Referrals are directed to the Program Manager, Intensive Treatment Service.
 Referrals are accepted by telephone 204-204-477-6391 or by fax at 204-783-8948.